Skip to main content

 graph TD Root["X < 50?"] -->|Yes| L1["Y < 30?"]
 Root -->|No| R1["Y < 80?"]
 L1 -->|Yes| LL["Leaf: Points A, B"] L1 -->|No| LR["Leaf: Points C, D"] R1 -->|Yes| RL["Leaf: Points E, F"] R1 -->|No| RR["Leaf: Points G, H"]

-R-Trees: Object-Centric Grouping
+R-Trees (Rectangle Trees): Object-Centric Grouping

 #